 I’ve just recently started reading Jamilla’s journey.
 She is down to earth mother of 3 with a goal of reaching FI by age 40.
 Her perspective is fresh and rewarding to follow.

-In full disclosure, none of these are affiliate links.
-Just in it to share this information with friends/ family/ anyone else who stops by.
+In full disclosure, none of these are affiliate links, although, I did add two referral links.
+Overall, I’m just in it to share this information with friends/ family/ anyone else who stops by.
 If that changes I’ll be the first to let you know.